suitmedia/suitmedia.github.io/career.md

 ---
 layout:     page
-title:      Career
+title:      Career at Suitmedia
 permalink:  /career/
 author:     Anggriawan Sugianto
 author_t:   anggriawan
 ---

-As a fast-growing digital agency, [Suitmedia](http://www.suitmedia.com) is continuously seeking for developers and analysts to develop high-quality web and mobile applications.
+As a fast-growing digital agency, [Suitmedia](http://www.suitmedia.com) is continuously seeking for great talents to develop high-quality web and mobile applications.
 Our engineering team is not only working on various projects with fascinating brands, but also developing products that have good impacts to the society.
 As an engineer in the team, you will grow together with us and get many great experiences.

 What is interesting about working at Suitmedia?